cafkhami/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] 10395
+## [1] 10766.19
 ```

 As you can see there is a significant impact on the data when estimated values are used instead of missing values:

-- The Mean and Median both increase
+- The Mean stays the same
+- The median becomes equal to the mean
-- the number of 0 step days decreases
-- the number of steps per day increases accross the board.
+- the number of days with the mean number of steps increases significantly
+- This all leads to the conclusion that missing data is not speratic throughout the day, but rather on a day by day basis.

 ## Are there differences in activity patterns between weekdays and weekends?